zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Inverting a circuit
 -------------------

 In some contexts, you may want to invert a circuit.
 For instance, if instead of :ref:`building a bell state <creating_basic_circuits>`, you want to perform a bell measurement.
 Or perhaps your circuit requires some `uncomputation <https://quantum.country/search#building-blocks-quantum-search>`_ that you don't want to build manually.
-To get the inverse of a circuit, just call the ``.inverse()`` method on it:
+To get the inverse of a circuit, just call the :meth:`.inverse() <orquestra.quantum.circuits.Circuit.inverse>` method on it:

 .. literalinclude:: ../examples/circuits_guide.py
   :language: python